apache/arrow/docs/source/java/install.rst

 .. warning::
     These packages are not official releases.
 Use them at your own risk.

+Arrow nightly builds are posted on the mailing list at `builds@arrow.apache.org`_.
-Arrow nightly builds are uploaded to GitHub.
+The artifacts are uploaded to GitHub.
 For example, for 2022/03/01, they can be found at `Github Nightly`_.

 Maven cannot directly use the artifacts from GitHub.
 Instead, install them to the local Maven repository: